ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.7.rst

   :ref:`DEFAULT_SYSLOG_FACILITY`.
 If you have :ref:`DEFAULT_SYSLOG_FACILITY` configured, the location of remote logs on systems which use journald may change.

+* The ``lineinfile`` module was changed to show a warning when using an empty string as a regexp.
+  Since an empty regexp matches every line in a file, it will replace the last line in a file rather than inserting.
+If this is the desired behavior, use ``'^'`` which will match every line and will not trigger the warning.

 Modules removed
 ---------------